overbooked-io/docs/api-reference/resources/slot/update-a-slot.md

 {% endapi-method-headers %}

 {% api-method-body-parameters %}
+{% api-method-parameter name="start\_date" type="string" required=false %}
+The date at which the Slot begins, in UTC in ISO 8601.
+{% endapi-method-parameter %}

+{% api-method-parameter name="end\_date" type="string" required=false %}
+The date at which the Slot ends, in UTC in ISO 8601.
+{% endapi-method-parameter %}

 {% api-method-parameter name="metadata" type="object" required=false %}
 Set of key-value data that you can attach to the Slot.
 This can be useful for storing additional information about the object in a structured format.
 {% endapi-method-parameter %}